 - The EFTCO definition of ‘clean’

-A standard tank cleaning is the cleaning of the tank for the last product it has carried, as declared to the cleaning station and recorded on the ECD.
+A standard tank cleaning is the cleaning of the last product transported in the tank, as declared to the cleaning station and recorded on the ECD.
 By mutual agreement parties may agree to clean a tank from its last carried product and to prepare a tank for loading of the next cargo.
 In that case parties will agree specific complementary cleaning work to be carried out in order to achieve the required cleanliness.
 This may also require additional and special inspection services.
 When cleaning services are carried out to the specifications of the customer, with an inspection that is different from the EFTCO definition of ‘clean’, this should be recorded in box 11 ‘Comments’.

 The ECD ‘definition of clean’ is set by inspection at the end of the cleaning process.
 The operator of the tank is invited to confirm this state and request further actions.